johntyree/haskell_road/README.md

-haskell_road
+The Haskell Road to Logic, Maths, and Programming
 ============

-My solutions to "The Haskell Road to Logic, Maths, and Programming".
+My solutions to the book exercises.